eerkela/bertrand/README.rst

 Installation
 ------------
-Wheels are available for most platforms via the Python Package Index (PyPI).
+Wheels are built using `cibuildwheel <https://cibuildwheel.readthedocs.io/en/stable/>`_ and are available for most platforms via the Python Package Index (PyPI).

 ..
-TODO: add hyperlink to PyPI page.
+TODO: add hyperlink to PyPI page when it goes live

 .. code-block:: console

    (.venv) $ pip install pdcast

-If a wheel is not available for your system, ``pdcast`` also provides an sdist to allow pip to install from source, although doing so requires an additional ``cython`` dependency.
+If a wheel is not available for your system, ``pdcast`` also provides an sdist to allow pip to build from source, although doing so requires an additional ``cython`` dependency.

-If you want to run the built-in test suite, install the package using the optional ``pdcast[dev]`` dependencies.
+If you want to run the test suite, install the package using the optional ``pdcast[dev]`` dependencies.

 .. note::